The basic semen analysis is a male fertility test that serves to assess the quality of the semen.

 - two media of different density are placed in a tube and the semen sample is placed on top of the two gradient layers.
 After centrifugation, the denser spermatozoa (with greater vitality and mobility) will have been able to cross the gradients and settle at the bottom.
 Therefore, on this occasion, the sample remaining at the bottom of the tube is collected to perform the TMSC.

 In both capacitation techniques, the ultimate goal is to eliminate plasma, poor sperm, and non-sperm cells, while concentrating the sample with highly vital and motile sperm.

 You can read more information about this process at the following link: What is Sperm Capacitation?

 Once the capacitated semen sample is obtained, the motile sperm count is performed under the microscope with the Makler camera.

-It is said that a well-capacitated semen is one in which a high percentage, close to 100%, of spermatozoa with progressive motility, is obtained.
+It is said that a well-capacitated sample is one in which a high percentage, close to 100% of spermatozoa with progressive motility is obtained.
 Obviously, this will also depend on the values obtained in the previous seminogram.